ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =

+= [4.51.2] 15.07.2019 =
+* Fix: Dialog button labels inside User Role Editor ('Cancel' buttons especially) were shown with not correct translation or not translated at all.
+Thanks to @lucaboccianti for [this bug report](https://wordpress.org/support/topic/buttons-delete-role-cancel-dont-delete-role-inverted-functions-italian/).
+* Update: Roles inside WordPress roles dropdown lists are sorted by alphabet.

 = [4.51.1] 15.06.2019 =
 * Fix: Superadmin could not revoke capabilities from 'administrator' role under WordPress multisite.